 The first preference I want to start off with is introversion because I think this is one part of being an INFJ mother or father that can really get in the way.
 Introversion describes how an INFJ gives and receives energy.
 We recharge our batteries by being alone.

 The problem is that being alone when you’re a parent is a pretty rare occasion.
 Kids, especially young ones, are loud, chaotic, highly active, and require a ton of energy.
 And, you can’t usually break away from them when you’re home.
 They are in constant need of your time and attention.
 So how do you get a breather to recharge?

 You schedule in some self care.
 It’s not selfish to take a break from your kids.
 Some teenagers may actually make you feel like running away, so it’s really important that you are up to the task of being there for your child, and the only way that’s possible is with self care.
-Schedule it, whether it’s time alone in the bathroom or reading a book while your having your morning tea or coffee before the kids get up.
+Schedule it, whether it’s time alone in the bathroom or reading a book while you’re having your morning tea or coffee before the kids get up.

 I escaped to a nice, hot bubble bath with a good book or a cup of tea at my side.
 Of course, I could still hear the kids through the locked door, but my husband had them and I didn’t need to worry.
 I would lounge around in there for an hour before coming out re-energized, smiling, and ready to interact with my sweet girls again.